TW-Robotics/morobot-arduino_esp/README.md

 - base_importantFunctionCalls<br>
   Bare minimum program and function calls for controlling a morobot-s rrp.
 Just put control commands into the loop and look what happens.
 - calibrate_robot<br>
   Change the origin position of all motors of the robot.
 These values are stored in the motors so this program must only be called once to initially calibrate the robot.
+Check the robot-info for details on the zero-positions of the motors.
-- driveAroundAxes<br>
+- driveAround<br>
-  Control all morobot with the dabble app and drive around giving angular values
+  Control all morobots with the dabble app and drive around giving angular values or x-y-z-coordinates.
-- driveAroundXYZ_morobot-s(rrp)<br>
-  Control the morobot-s (rrp) with the dabble app and drive around giving x-y-z-coordinates
-- driveAroundXYZ_morobot-s(rrp)<br>
-  Control the morobot-s (rrr) with the dabble app and drive around giving x-y-z-coordinates
-- driveAroundXYZ_morobot-2d<br>
-  Control the morobot-2d with the dabble app and drive around giving x-y-z-coordinates
 - multiple_robots<br>
   Control multiple robots (in this case 2x morobot-s) with the dabble app.
 Use the app to switch between the robots and drive the axes of the robots directly.
 - teach_robot<br>